fitpred/mlops-zcamp-project/README.md

       - enter Y as anwer on question "It appears you are using Docker/ Is this correct?"
       - select a platform branch (I went with 1 - Amazon Linux 2023)
       - set up ssh for your instance - as you wish, I said no

-P.S.
-You can reproduce steps 1-7 localy, but if your OS is Windows, you'll need to change paths in docker-compose.yaml file